GamehunterKaan/AutoPWN-Suite/README.md

 ### Contributing to AutoPWN Suite

 I would be glad if you are willing to contribute this project.
 I am looking forward to merge your pull request unless its something that is not needed or just a personal preference.
+[Click here for more info!](https://github.com/GamehunterKaan/AutoPWN-Suite/blob/main/CONTRIBUTING.md)

 ### Legal